stts-se/rbnf/README.md

 * _last primary ignorable_
 * _→→→_

-The rule sets have information on the public/private attribute, but the distinction is not supported on rule execution (all rules can be references as public).
+The rule sets have information on the public/private attribute, but the distinction is not supported on rule execution (all rules can be references as if they were public).

 ## Command line tool